herre0/angular-mysql/README.md

-Web crud app used Angular, Node.js and Mysql
+Web crud app that's used Angular, Node.js and Mysql